 My recent journey through a lively Korean street market, indulging in spicy tteokbokki, was a vivid flashback to my childhood.
 The chewy rice cakes drenched in a tangy, slightly sweet, and spicy gochujang sauce reminded me of my younger days.

-During a visit to Korea to reconnect with my family, my post-quarantine adventures led me to savor diverse local flavors, including the acclaimed Korean street foods like Korean corn dogs.
+During a visit to Korea to reconnect with my family, my post-quarantine adventures led me to savor diverse local flavors, including the acclaimed Korean street foods.

 Tteokbokki, Korean street food spicy rice cakes in a skillet.